⚒️

 ChatGPT

-Provided by OpenAI.
-Recently, everyone has been calling it “Chappy” or something like that…?
+This is provided by OpenAI.
+Lately people have been calling it “Chappy” or something like that… or so I’ve heard.

 Gemini

-When using these services, I recommend understanding why they work, and how programs operate.
-If you don’t understand what the AI has created, or what the AI is trying to do, you may not realize if it’s something dangerous.
+When using these services, I recommend understanding why they work and how the programs they produce run.
+If you don’t understand what the AI created or what it is trying to do, you may not realize if it’s doing something dangerous.

 GitHub Copilot